THE THIRSTY BLACK BIRD

 122cm x 117cm

-On one level, this is an abstracted, pictorial representation of a journey through a landscape (Penwith in Cornwall).
-Depicted by rolling hills, fields, heather, tree and coast.
+On one level, this is still an abstracted, pictorial representation of a journey through a landscape (Penwith in Cornwall), depicted by rolling hills, fields, heather, tree and coast.

-However (due to my belief that a landscape is so much more than a response to the pictorial and that a work of art is more than just decoration) there is further narrative, one that tells of the mining of Lithium and how this potential gold rush is managed.
+However there is further narrative and one that tells of the mining of Lithium and how this potential gold rush is evolving.

-The tree becomes a mine shaft (fig.1).
-The Winter heather becomes iron ore spilling out and seeping through the earth turning river, earth and rock red (fig.2).
-At the bottom of the painting (fig.3) is a representation of the board game: Gwyddbwyll (a chess type of board game).
-The pieces are the colour of Lithium and shaped as mobile phones (a major use for the chemical element).
-A metaphor of the ongoing mining game and who wins it, if any.
+At the bottom of the painting (Fig 7) is a representation of the board game: Gwyddbwyll (a bit like chess).
+The pieces are the colour of Lithium and shaped like mobile phones (a major use for the chemical element).
+A metaphor of the ongoing mining game and who, if any, wins it.

-Underneath the surface of the painting (fig.5) there is a palimpsest depicting a batholith, an igneous intrusion.
-The main reason for Cornwall having Lithium in the first place.
+Underneath the surface of the painting (Fig 8) there is a palimpsest depicting a batholith, an igneous intrusion, and the main geological reason for Cornwall having Lithium in the first place.

 The story has not been fully told so the chess like game metaphor is still valid from the previous painting.
 Here’s hoping the investment now taking place will herald a new golden age for Cornwall and the playing pieces move with the hope that lessons have been learnt from the past.
 History will tell if the Black Bird is a clever investor or, as in mythology, a portent of battle or doom.